openmainframeproject/cobol-programming-course/COBOL Programming with VSCode.md

 *Figure  38.
 Final `package.json` and `npm run clg` execution*

-3. If you prefer a graphical trigger that is also readily available in VS Code as shown in the following figure.
+3. If you prefer a graphical trigger, you can leverage VS Code as shown in the following figure.
 Essentially, the CLI enables you to quickly build your own buttons for your custom z/OS tasks.
 You could also invoke a script rather than a single command to accomodate more complex scenarios.

 ![](Images/npm-run-clg-button.png)